-LOCKOUT-a lockout is called when there is a threat or hazard outside of the school building.
+SECURE/LOCKOUT-a secure is called when there is a threat or hazard outside of the school building.
 Whether it is due to violence or criminal activity in the immediate neighborhood, or a dangerous animal on the playground.
-Lockout uses the security of the physical facility to act as protection.
-The lockout protocol demands bringing students into the building and locking all outside access points.
+Secure uses the security of the physical facility to act as protection.

+The secure protocol demands bringing students into the building and locking all outside access points.
 Teachers take attendance of students.
 Where possible, classroom activities continue uninterrupted.
 Classes that were held outside, such as physical education or recess return to the building and if possible, continue inside the building.
 Depending on the reason for the lockout, people inside the building may be prohibited from leaving.